Renwick Building

-The Renwick Building is located in downtown Davenport, Iowa, United States.
+The Renwick Building is a historic building located in downtown Davenport, Iowa, United States.
 It has been listed on the National Register of Historic Places since 1983, and on the Davenport Register of Historic Properties since 2000.
 In 2020 it was included as a contributing property in the Davenport Downtown Commercial Historic District.
 It is known locally for the large painted sign on the north side of the building depicting the Bix 7 Road Race.

 History

 The building was rebuilt in 1901 to replace the original 1893 structure that was destroyed by fire, and was commissioned by sisters Margaret and Rebecca Renwick.
 It is frequently (but wrongly) attributed to their brother William Renwick, who was a prosperous area industrialist in the late 19th and early 20th centuries.
 Two of the family's Davenport houses are also on the National Register of Historic Places, the Renwick House on Brady Street and the Renwick Mansion, which is a contributing property in the St. Katherine's Historic District.
 The reconstructed building contained 40,000 square feet of combined retail and warehouse space and was designed for tenant Drake Furniture & Carpet Co.; it continued to house various successor furniture stores over the years.
 The storefront was modernized in the 1930s.
 The building sat empty until 2012 when Restoration St. Louis, who also renovated the Forrest Block and the Hotel Blackhawk, began a $4.5 million renovation of the building.
 The upper floors house 18 loft-style apartments and commercial space on the main floor.